 Price Comparison Table for the Rucking Backpacks

-Below is a price comparison table for the rucking backpacks mentioned in the article.
+Below is a price comparison table for the rucking backpacks featured in the article.
 Prices can vary based on sales, promotions, and retailers, so it's always a good idea to check multiple sources (like REI, Backcountry) for the best deal.

 Backpack Name |